 In series, this location was used for several scenes of season one.
 All of the happened north of Winterfell.
 The most important scene was when Ned Stark and his companions found the orphaned Direwolf cubs near Winterfell.

-The forest itself is one of the most beautiful state park in Northern Ireland.
+The forest itself is one of the most beautiful state parks in Northern Ireland.

 This lovely beach hosted the filming of one of the most important Dragonstone scenes.
 Melisandre, the Red Priestess burned the old seven gods of Westeros in this location.

-This strand was where we have seen the Staniss Baratheon and Ser Davos Seaworth for the first time in the series.
+This strand was where we have seen the Stannis Baratheon and Ser Davos Seaworth for the first time in the series.

 The Dark Hedges